phorton1/base-Pub/FS/protocol.md

 Note that ENABLE and DISABLE use " - " (space dash space) as the delimiter between the verb and the message parameter.

 ### ERROR

 Any command can terminate in an ERROR message.

-Regardless of the configuration, ERROR messages are ultimately sent to the fileClientPane that is executing the command, and reported to the user in a dialog box.
+Regardless of the configuration, ERROR messages are ultimately sent to the FC::Pane that is executing the command, and reported to the user in a dialog box.

 Note that ERROR uses " - " (space dash space) as the